kryptonmlt/mousqueton/README.md

 # Hi Matey

 A swashbuckling game of pirates and plundering.
-Play against the computer or with up to three friends!
+Play alongside or against up to three friends!